Church of Saint Francis of Assisi

 Mechanical action

 The earliest known organ for St. Francis of Assisi Church was built in 1873 by the J.H. &.
 C.S.
 Odell Company of New York City.
 Odell's "Style G " specification was enlarged by the addition of an 8' Violoncello in the Pedal.
 A handwritten note states, "The key board to be extended from main organ in a strait [sic] line."
-The letter of agreement made on the 21st day of January, 1873, shows that this organ was to cost $3,600.
+The letter of agreement made on the 21st day of January, 1873, shows that this organ would be built for a consideration of $3,600.

 8